 From the 2013/14 income year, the ATO will issue an excess concessional contributions determination.
 Based on this determination, you will have 21 days to elect for these contributions to be refunded.
 Any such refund will be limited to a maximum of 85% of the excess concessional contributions amount.
-Please refer to Section 6, Notional Taxed Contributions, for details of how testing against the concessional contribution limit works for defined benefit members.
+Alternatively you will be able to pay the tax directly.
+Tax will not be payable on the released amount as tax on these contributions will have already been paid as part of your assessable income tax assessment.
+Please refer to Section 6, Notional Taxed Contributions, for details of how testing against the concessional contribution limit works for defined henefit members

-Members earning a 'combined' income of over \$300,000 p.a. are subject to an additional tax of 15% on concessional contributions.
-This is referred to as Division 293 tax.
-The definition of 'combined' income includes concessional contributions and reportable fringe benefits along with other items.
-Where a member's income excluding their concessional contributions is less than \$300,000 and the inclusion of their concessional contributions pushes them over the \$300,000 threshold, the 30% tax rate will only apply to that part of the contributions that is in excess of the threshold.
-"Concessional contributions" will include "defined benefit contributions".
-The Government has not yet finalised how this will be determined but it is expected to be the same as Notional Taxed Contributions (refer to section 6 for more information) but ignoring the cap referred to in that section
+Members earning a 'combined income' of over \$300,000 p.a. are subject to an additional tax of 15% on concessional contributions.
+This is referred to as Division 293 Tax.
+The definition of 'combined income' includes concessional contributions and reportable fringe benefits.
+Where a member's income excluding their concessional contributions is less than \$300.000 and the inclusion of their concessional contributions pushes them over the \$300,000 threshold, the 30% tax rate will only apply to that part of the contributions that is in excess of the threshold.
+'Concessional contributions' will include "defined benefit contributions".
+The Government has not yet finalised how this will be determined but it is expected to be the same as Notional Taxed Contributions for defined benefit fund members (refer to section 6 for more information). but ignoring the cap referred to in that section.